New Approaches to Probing Minkowski Functionals: The triplets of Skew-Spectra and Lowest-Order Corrections to Gaussian MFs

-\n These set of equations constitute one of the main results in this paper.
-The matrices here denote Wigner-$3j$ (3j) symbols, $b_l$ represents the experimental beam $b_l = \exp\left \{-l(l+1)/2\sigma_b^2 \right \}$ with $\sigma_b = {\rm FWHM} /\sqrt{8 \ln 2}$ for a Gaussian beam.
-Each of these spectra probes the same bispectra $B_{ll_1l_2}$ with different weights for individual triplets of modes that specifies the bispectrum $(l,l_1l_2)$.
-These triplets of modes specifies a triangle in the harmonic domain.
-The skew-spectra sums over all possible configuration of the bispectrum keeping one of its side $l$ fixed.
-For each individual choice of $l$ we can compute the skew-spectra $S_l^{(i)}$.
-The extraction of skew-spectra from data is relatively straight forward.
-It consists of construction the relevant maps in real space either by algebraic or differential operation and then cross-correlating them in the multipole space.
+The extraction of skew-spectra from data is relatively straightforward.
+It consists of construction the relevant maps in real space, either by algebraic or differential operation, and then cross-correlating them in the multipole space.
 The issues related to mask and noise will be dealt with in later sections.
-We will show that even in the presence of mask the computed skew spectra can be inverted to give a unbiased estimate of all-sky skew-spectra.
-The presence of noise will only affect the scatter.
-We have explicitly displayed the experimental beam $b_l$ in all our expressions.
+We will show that even in the presence of a mask the computed skew spectra can be inverted to give an unbiased estimate of all-sky skew-spectra, with noise only affecting the scatter.